-For more about the new owner's plans for the Wyo Theatre, see the Wyo Theatre's Web Site.
+The theater is currently closed for repair and renovation.
+It should reopen this summer For more about the new owner's plans for the Wyo Theatre, see the Wyo Theatre's Web Site.
 We wish the new owner success and we hope do our part to help make the theater successful in the future.

 You can join LFS by sending $15 to the Laramie Film Society, along with a self-addressed stamped envelope to: The Laramie Film Society, 3019 Pope Springs Road, Laramie, WY, 82070.
 Donations to LFS can be sent to the same address.
 Donations are tax deductible.

 We also have a discussion list.
 You can subscribe to the discussion list by visiting this website http://groups.google.com/group/laramie-film-society-discussions?hl=en.
 As with most Google features, these sites work best when you are using a Google Chrome browser.
 If all else fails, e-mail Robert Roten (address at bottom of page) and ask him to send you invitations to either list.

 Web space for this site provided by LARIAT,